DuFay A. Fuller

-DuFay A. Fuller (February 21, 1852 – March 3, 1924) was an American businessman and politician.
+DuFay A. Fuller (February 21, 1852 – March 3, 1924) was an American businessman and politician who served in both chambers of the Illinois General Assembly.

-Fuller was born in Boone County, Illinois.
-He went to the public schools.
-Fuller was involved in the life insurance business.
-He lived in Belvidere, Illinois with his wife and family.
-Fuller served on the school board and was a Republican.
-He served in the Illinois House of Representatives from 1897 to 1901 and in the Illinois Senate from 1901 to 1905.
-He also served as an Illinois state parole officer.
-Fuller died from a heart attack at his home in Belvidee, Illinois.
-His brother was Charles Eugene Fuller who also served in the Illinois General Assembly.
+Early life

+Fuller was born on February 21, 1852, in Boone County, Illinois, and attended public schools.
+His brother Charles Eugene Fuller later became a U.S. Congressman.

+Career

+Fuller worked in the life insurance business and resided in Belvidere, Illinois, with his wife and family.
+He served on the local school board.

+A member of the Republican Party, Fuller was elected to the Illinois House of Representatives from the 8th district, serving from 1897 to 1901 during the 40th and 41st General Assemblies.
+He was subsequently elected to the Illinois Senate, serving from 1901 to 1905 during the 42nd and 43rd General Assemblies.
+The 8th district at that time comprised Lake, McHenry, and Boone counties.

+Following his legislative service, Fuller was appointed as an Illinois state parole officer.

+Death

+Fuller died suddenly from a heart attack at his home in Belvidere, Illinois, on March 3, 1924.